go install should install executables in module mode outside a moduleAuthors: Jay Conrod, Daniel MartÃ

 version suffixes.
 When a version suffix is used:

-runs in module mode, regardless of whether a go.mod
+go install runs in module mode, regardless of whether a go.mod file is

 would cause it to be interpreted differently if the module were the main